tudorioan903/german-power-consumption-analysis/README.md

 Overall, the findings highlight the importance of energy data in understanding large-scale disruptions and their impact on society.

+➡️ The following section shifts focus from demand-side analysis to supply-side changes, examining how Germany's electricity generation mix evolved following the nuclear phase-out in April 2023.

 ## ☢️ Nuclear Phase-Out (2023)

 ### 📊 Energy Mix Analysis